Pro-Pose: Unpaired Full-Body Portrait Synthesis via Canonical UV Maps: Base Clothing (BC) Dataset.

 \section{Base Clothing (BC) Dataset.}

-We utilize paired data from DeepFashion~\cite{deepfashion}, unpaired single images from FFHQ~\cite{ffhq}, and commercial data derived from e-commerce websites~\cite{Zhu2024MMVTO, Cheng2023TryOnDiffusion}.
+To train our model, we utilize paired data from DeepFashion~\cite{deepfashion}, unpaired single images from FFHQ~\cite{ffhq}, and commercial data derived from e-commerce websites~\cite{Zhu2024MMVTO, Cheng2023TryOnDiffusion}.
 To ensure visual uniformity across these diverse sources, we generate the \textbf{Base Clothing (BC)} dataset using an identity-preserving I2I model (Gemini 2.5 Flash Image~\cite{nanobanana}), as shown in Figure 5 (main paper).
-Depending on the nature of the input data, we employ either Prompt V1 or Prompt V2: \begin{description} \item[Prompt V1:] {\ttfamily Precisely edit IMAGE\_0 to change the garment worn by the person in the photo to a black sleeveless tank top and black shorts.
+Depending on the nature of the input data, we employ either Prompt V1 or Prompt V2:

+\textbf{Prompt V1:} \begin{quote} \ttfamily Precisely edit IMAGE\_0 to change the garment worn by the person in the photo to a black sleeveless tank top and 3-inch black shorts.
 Do not change the person in the image or the framing.
 Remove or replace any accessories such as bags, hats, jewelry and sunglasses in IMAGE\_0.
 Do not alter IMAGE\_0 in any other way.
+Keep it pixel-aligned. \end{quote}

-Keep it pixel-aligned.} \item[Prompt V2:] {\ttfamily Precisely edit IMAGE\_0 to generate a full body image of this person (head to toes) while keeping the face and head pose same in a black sleeveless tank top and 3-inch black shorts.
+\textbf{Prompt V2:} \begin{quote} \ttfamily Precisely edit IMAGE\_0 to generate a full body image of this person (head to toes) while keeping the face and head pose same in a black sleeveless tank top and 3-inch black shorts.
 Generate the body pose suiting the existing face pose.
 The person is posing naturally against a clean and plain background.
 Even, soft studio lighting illuminates the subject from the front, highlighting the form and texture of the garments.
 No accessories (no bags, hats, jewelry, sunglasses).
 Professional product photography style, no harsh shadows or distracting elements.
-High resolution, sharp focus.} \end{description}
+High resolution, sharp focus. \end{quote}